-With the correct filter for the sediment present, there is little pres-sure drop, and maintenance is kept to a minimum.
+With the correct well water sediment filter for the sediment present, there is a little pressure drop, and maintenance is kept to a minimum.
 To find the best sediment filter for your well water consider the following types:

-There are five main type of sediment filters that are most useful for well and spring water:
+There are five main types of sediment filters that are most useful for well and spring water:

-Questions to Ask When Choosing a Sediment Filter:
+Questions to Ask When Choosing a Well Sediment Filter: